FAQ’s

 Regular cleaning will help preserve the finish.
 The surrounding environment will determine the method and frequency of cleaning required.

+If your product will be subject to harsh environments as described, you should make your powder coater aware of this before placing an order.
+It may be that an alternative to powder coating is more appropriate depending on your requirements and budget.
 Some powder coaters offer a ‘marine guarantee’ lasting for a limited time against the more challenging elements.
 A marine guarantee involves much more than simply coating to a greater thickness.
-The coater and the powder supplier work with the customer to produce an in-depth report of the project, typically gathering the following details:
+The coater and the powder supplier work with the customer to produce an in-depth report of the project, typically gathering the following details: |

-Not all coaters can offer a marine guarantee, so it is best to check this before ordering from a particular coater.
+Not all coaters can offer a marine guarantee, so it is best to check this before ordering from a particular coater. |

 Architects can get their information from many sources, even retail outlets and D.I.Y. stores.
 The colour codes supplied might not be accurate, or colours may be referred to by name such as ‘Racing Green’ or ‘Poppy Red’.
 Using name descriptions is risky as several different colours can have the same name but vary in shade.